Skip to content

 For instance, imagine a company that accidentally pays the same invoice twice because it was manually entered into the system multiple times.

-Detecting and correcting this error takes weeks, disrupting cash flow and damaging vendor relationships.
+Detecting and correcting this error takes weeks, disrupting cash flow and damaging vendor relationship management.

 This is just one example of the many pain points businesses face with manual invoice management.